intel-lab-lkp/linux/Documentation/virt/kvm/locking.rst

 For SRCU:

-- ``synchronize_srcu(&kvm->srcu)`` is called inside critical sections for kvm->lock, vcpu->mutex and kvm->slots_lock.
-These locks _cannot_
+- ``synchronize_srcu(&kvm->srcu)`` is called inside critical sections for vcpu->mutex and kvm->slots_lock.
+These locks _cannot_ be taken
-  be taken inside a kvm->srcu read-side critical section; that is, the following is broken::
+  inside a kvm->srcu read-side critical section; that is, the following is broken::

       srcu_read_lock(&kvm->srcu);